Skip to main content

 The ward staff will regularly monitor your pain levels after your operation but occasionally some patients still have pain despite making full use of the PCA and having other milder painkillers.

-If your pain is not controlled the nurse will give you another form of painkiller, and / or arrange for the surgeon, on anaesthetist, or acute pain nurse to come and assess you.
+If your pain is not controlled the nurse will give you another form of painkiller and / or arrange for the surgeon or anaesthetist nurse to come and assess you.

 What Are The Alternatives To Having A PCA?